Briton, Italian die as Nigeria hostage rescue fails

-British Prime Minister David Cameron said he had authorised Britain's involvement in the rescue attempt after being told the men's lives were in "imminent and growing danger".
+British Prime Minister David Cameron said he had authorized the Britain's involvement in the rescue attempt after being told the men's lives were in "imminent and growing danger".

-A witness told Reuters security forces tried to force their way into a compound in Sokoto, northwest Nigeria.
+A witness told Reuters that security forces had tried to force their way into a compound in Sokoto, northwest Nigeria.

 "The security agencies tried to break into the house but there was resistance.
 The people inside the house were shooting at them and they returned fire.
 They exchanged fire for some time," said Mahmoud Abubakar, who lives on the same street.